quepasajefe/trading-library/transcripts-raw/06-points-of-interest.md

-# Points of Interest - 2025 Models Series Lecture
+# Points of Interest - 2025 Model Series Lecture 06

 Hello there, I hope you are doing well.
 Welcome to this new lecture of the Models series.
 During this lecture, I will be discussing points of interest with you.